 Wallet funds are safeguarded (segregated and not lent out).
 Deposit insurance (e.g., FSCS/FDIC) doesn’t apply the same way as a bank account; protections vary by region.

-In Beta, only GBP Wallets and UK domestic payments are supported.
+Currently, only GBP wallets and UK domestic payments are supported.

 Both can hold money, receive payments, and make transfers, but they work differently: